sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Configuration options can be set at build time via the `Sphinx build -D <https://www.sphinx-doc.org/en/master/man/sphinx-build.html#cmdoption-sphinx-build-D>`_ command line option.
 This overrides the value set in your ``conf.py`` file for that configuration.
-The value seting in your ``conf.py`` is effectively the 'default', as it takes lower precedence than the value passed via the ``-D`` build option.
+Values set in your ``conf.py`` are effectively the 'default', as it takes lower precedence than values passed via the ``-D`` build option.

 You can also use the ``-D`` option in your Makefile to create useful targets, for example: